MOSES * EGYPT * SPAETH

 In Hebrew, Moses is called Moshe, which according to the biblical text of the Book of Exodus (2:10) is, word for word, understood to play on the assumption that Pharaoh's Daughter named him thus, "because she had drawn him out of the water".

-"... it is completely impossible to harmonize the active form of the Hebrew word - as Moshe (Moses) can only mean 'he who draws out' ...".
+"... it is completely impossible to harmonize the active form of the Hebrew word - as Moshe (Moses) can only mean 'he who draws out'. ..."

 Thus, the Hebrew biblical text includes an impossible play on words on the name Moses, all of which means that this cannot have been the idea of the original narrative.
-The situation indicates that Pharaoh's Daughter had ceremonially given the boy the same pharaoh-name as that of her father, and later of her husband, and also her nephew (and his son) - all were/became pharaohs - i.e. Tuth-mosis, of which this purely Egyptian name Moses (mosis) is the last part.
+The situation indicates that Pharaoh's Daughter had ceremonially given the boy the same pharaoh-name as that of her father, and later of her husband, and also her nephew (and his son).
+All were/became pharaohs - i.e. Tuth-mosis, of which this purely Egyptian name Moses (mosis) is the last part.

-In modern times the great personalities of history have often been rather summarily dismissed by academic research as being subject to hero worship.
-Yet certain new-orientated historians have lately begun to observe them being such people who have really existed, i.e. when it comes to great figures mostly known from the handed down narratives and myths of individual nations.
-The old inflexible attitude could now be replaced by a broader view of narratives which so far have mainly been (down)graded as myths, but must often be considered as historically significant: irrespective of the lack of archaeological confirmation, old narratives may include valuable information.
+In modern times the great personalities of ancient history have often been rather summarily dismissed in academic research as being subject to hero worship.
+Yet certain new-oriented historians have begun to regard them as being people who have really existed, i.e. when it comes to great figures mostly known from the handed down narratives and myths of individual nations.

-Freud was extremely well informed about Egyptology – also, he himself owned a very
+Freud was extremely well informed about Egyptology – also, he himself owned a very fine

-A Biblical Research which Rejected Moses
+Biblical research which rejected Moses

 Other researchers believe that biblical texts cannot be used as source material for historical purposes.
 However, it is more likely that the problem stems from insufficient historical knowledge.